Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

  max_smooth_spring,'overlap_ndvi_smoothed_5yr_max': max_smooth_overlap,
  'summer_ndvi_smoothed_5yr_max': max_smooth_summer}).set_index('id')
 ```
 > As mentioned above, F.A.M. uses historical data as part of the classification procedure.
 Here we have defined 2008, 2009, 2010, 2013, and 2017 as our reference years.
 Internal testing showed five years is sufficient for accurate results, however you may add more if desired.
-This block is calculating a maximum ndvi time series for these year to use as a retrospective reference.
+This block is calculating a time series of maximum NDVI for these years to use as a retrospective reference.
 >
 ```python
 # variables to tune